December is Drunk and Drugged Driving Awareness Month

 Unfortunately, it appears that Oregon is on track to having another record year in terms of December accidents.
 For example, it was reported that on December 6th, an impaired driver struck an Oregon State Police car near Gold Beach on Highway 101.
 With accidents like these happening so early in the holiday season, Oregon law enforcement agencies have realized that it’s time to take another approach.

-This year, state agencies are taking a much stronger stance on the impaired driving issue in order to ensure that drivers remain safe on the roads and don’t find themselves in need of an auto accident lawyer.
-This is why the Oregon Department of Transportation has joined a national campaign that was created in order to reduce the amount of fatalities, injuries, and crashes that may occurring during this time of year.
+This year, state agencies are taking a much stronger stance on the impaired driving issue in order to ensure that drivers remain safe on the roads and don’t find themselves in need of a Portland injury lawyer.
+This is why the Oregon Department of Transportation has joined a national campaign that was created in order to reduce the amount of fatalities, injuries, and crashes that may occur during this time of year.
 Governor Kitzhaber has deemed December the Drunk and Drugged Driving Awareness Month, and is urging Oregon citizens to drive safely, plan ahead, and watch out for others.

-To help you stay safe on the roads this holiday season, follow these important tips.
+Follow these important tips to help you stay safe on the roads this holiday season.
 Never drive at times when you are overly fatigued, and always make sure that you have had enough sleep when undertaking a long road trip.
 When you are on the road for long periods of time, be sure to get regular rest and take a refreshment break if you need it.
 Never drive while under the influence of drugs or alcohol.
 When you know you’ll be drinking, make sure to make alternative transportation arrangements such as taking public transportation or having a designated driver.
 Always use your daytime running lights to help your visibility, and make sure to allow yourself enough space between you and the car in front you.